& USER RESEARCH

 A multi-method analysis was required to interpret the research findings.

 Analysis of the questionnaire results primarily involved examining the participants’ awareness of genetic technology versus their acceptance of human genetic modification.

 To visualize and understand possible archetypes, three profiles were formed to display a varying spectrum in agreement values.
-Using the data of individual profiles the following were formed: the optimist, the ambivalents and the naturalists.
+Using the data of individual profiles the following were formed: the optimists, the ambivalents and the naturalists.

-The visual artifacts produced by participants during the generative exercise, and both the oral and written sentiment expressed during the facilitated sharing and conversation were used for data analysis.
+The visual artifacts produced by participants during the generative exercise and both the oral and written sentiment expressed during the facilitated sharing and conversation were used for data analysis.